vestigialdev/UnityForumSearchHelper/README.md

 It runs two .js scripts, one on the forum page, and one on the search page.
 The forum script modifies the "Search" link to include the forum ID as a GET parameter in the query string.
-The search page script looks for the forum id in the query string, and sets the subforum "select" element.
+The search page script looks for the forum id in the query string, and sets the subforum "select" element value.

 I'm not a web developer, so feel free to make improvements like changing the search link to a search box that sends the query foreward